italia/developers.italia.it/en/gsoc-ideas.md

 image: /assets/images/comelouso-temp-img.jpg
 ---

+## Dear GSoC Student....

-First of all, welcome!
+first of all, welcome!
+Developers Italia is glad to have you here.

+Below you will find a list of ideas were contributed by the Developers Italia community.
+They are meant as simple suggestions to sparkle a discussion.
+You can use them as guidelines to make sure you come up with a great proposal, but feel free to add your personal spin to them.

-These ideas were contributed by our developers and users.
-They are sometimes vague or incomplete.
-If you wish to submit a proposal based on these ideas, you may wish to contact the developers and find out more about the particular suggestion you're looking at.
+Of course, we're happy to discuss them further.
+If you wish to submit a proposal based on these ideas, you may wish to contact the developers first and find out more about the particular suggestion you're looking at.

+**Important Note: Please remember that all Project Ideas for GSoC 2021 are meant to be ~175 hour projects, so don't add too many features to your proposal.
+We prefer small but manageable projects than proposals that try to include everything and will later fall short in the summer.**

+A few additional notes that always apply:

 Being accepted as a Google Summer of Code student is quite competitive.
 Accepted students typically have thoroughly researched the technologies of